-Do You Need to Remove it?
+Do You Have to Remove Rust Before Painting?

 Does Paint Stop Rust?